Avinash79915/crypto-tracker/README.markdown

 🚀 **Live Demo**:
 [View the deployed app on Vercel](https://your-vercel-app-url.vercel.app)
-*Replace the above URL with your actual Vercel deployment link.*

 ## 📘 Assignment Overview
-This project fulfills the requirements of the **Real-Time Crypto Price Tracker** assignment, due on **25 April, 2025**.
+This project fulfills the requirements of the **Real-Time Crypto Price Tracker**.
 It displays real-time prices for 5 cryptocurrencies, styled to match the provided design, with enhanced charts, downloaded logo images, a minimalist UI, and WebSocket integration for live updates.

 ---